KevinGastelum/Relational-Database-FCC/README.md

 # 2. World Cup Database Challenge

-In order to complete this challenge we need to pull and store data from the World Cup games of 2014 and 2018 inside an SQL database (stored in games.csv).
+In order to complete this challenge we need to pull and store data from the World Cup games of 2014 and 2018 inside an SQL database (currently stored in games.csv).
 First we need to create a database compatible with our games.csv, which has the following structure:

 | year |    round    | winner  | opponent | winner_goals | opponent_goals |
 | :--- | :---------: | :-----: | :------: | :----------: | :------------: |